Skip to main content

 • You might have used too few filters.
 Filters (such as date and format) give you a more targeted results list.
 Do you need to only use scholarly peer-reviewed articles?
 Should your sources be fairly recent?
 Most databases have ways to limit your results so you're getting just the type you want.

 • The default search options might not be working for you.
-By default, most databases search in the title, author field, abstract and subject terms associated with the article.
+By default, most databases search in the title, author field, abstract, and subject terms associated with the article.
 You could experiment with searching in just the title or subject field in order to get more targeted results.

 • Your topic might be too broad.
 You may need to search on a more focused aspect of your topic.
 Think about the various angles on your topic that you plan to cover in your paper and search for them separately.
 If you're looking at gay soldiers in the U.S. military, you can examine changing attitudes towards sexuality, military culture, arguments against or for gay soldiers in combat units.